Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses: Acknowledgments

 \section{Acknowledgments}

-We are especially grateful to Eiichiro Komatsu as well as Colin Hill and Marilena LoVerde for numerous insightful discussions.
-BB and JC thank the cosmology group at JBCA, and BB also thanks David Alonso, Brad Benson, Ryu Makya, Ian McCarthy for useful interactions relevant to this project.
+We are especially grateful to Eiichiro Komatsu as well as Colin Hill and Marilena LoVerde for numerous insightful discussions, and to Fabien Lacasa and a referee for many suggestions on the first version of this manuscript.
+BB and JC thank the cosmology group at JBCA, and BB also thanks David Alonso, Brad Benson, Ryu Makiya, Ian McCarthy for useful interactions relevant to this project.
 Finally, BB and TB are grateful to Jean-Baptiste Melin, Eunseong Lee and in particular Florian Ruppin for discussions and help with the cluster counts likelihood.
 We also thank Antony Lewis for providing the publicly available GetDist package that we used for our contour plots. \\ This work was supported in part by an ERC Consolidator Grant (CMBSPEC), No. 725456 and DOE DE-SC0017848 and the Deutsche Forschungsgemeinschaft through the graduate school “Particle and Astroparticle Physics in the Light of the LHC” and through the individual grant “Cosmological probes of dark matter properties”.
 Simulations for this work were performed with computing resources granted by the RWTH High Performance Computing cluster under project RWTH0113 and by JARA-HPC from RWTH Aachen University under JARA0184.
 JC was supported by the Royal Society as a Royal Society University Research Fellow at the University of Manchester, UK.
 This analysis is based on observations obtained with Planck (http://www.esa.int/Planck), an ESA science mission with instruments and contributions directly funded by ESA Member States, NASA, and Canada.